 For cities to embrace more active travel, and thus to grasp the health benefits that it can bring, public space -currently dominated by the presence of cars - needs to be distributed in a more balanced way to promote walking and cycling.

-The COVID-19 pandemic has provided an opportunity, as temporary walking and cycling infrastructure has been implemented all over the world.
+Throughout the COVID-19 pandemic temporary walking and cycling infrastructure has been implemented all over the world.
 Since the COVID-19 outbreak, POLIS has supported the exchange between cities to help them learn from each other and overcome common challenges.
 This has also been done in cooperation with the Transport Decarbonisation Alliance Community of Interest in Active Travel.
 More than one year after, we are tacking stock of where we stand!

 A study by the Mercator Research Institute on Global Commons and Climate Change (MCC) shows that pop-up cycling infrastructure boosted cycling levels in European cities by between 11% and 48% in the first months of the pandemic.
 In just a few weeks, the continent had surpassed years’ worth of active travel goals.
 However, as we emerge from the pandemic, we wait with bated breath to see whether or not pedal power will retain its newfound prowess in the mobility mix.